 From 936 to 1531, numerous Holy Roman kings’ coronations were witnessed in Aachen Cathedral.
 Charlemagne’s throne (a stairway leading to an unadorned seat that dates back to 796) was used for every coronation.

-In the Cathedral, you’ll also find a Karlschrein, a golden shrine crafted in 1215 and is used to hold Charlemagne’s exhumed bones.
+In the Cathedral, you’ll also find a Karlschrein, a golden shrine crafted in 1215 and used to hold Charlemagne’s exhumed bones.

 Even better, you can view the Aachen Cathedral Treasury, which belongs to the Aachen’s Roman Catholic Diocese inside the cathedral.
 The treasury covers historical works, including the Ottonian, Staufian epochs, late Antique, and Carolingian.